salesforce/lwc-rfcs/text/0000-template-comments.md

 LWC compilation strips HTML comments because the browsers do not use them at runtime.
 The bundle's size is smaller by stripping the HTML comments, and the rehydration process does not need to take into account comments nodes.

-To preserve the performance of the existing components, we propose to introduce one of these:
+To preserve the performance of the existing components, we propose to introduce two options to enable comments:

-1. A new attribute (`preserve-comments`) to the root template tag in the component template.
+1. A new boolean attribute (`preserve-comments`) to the root template tag in the component template; `false` by default.

-2. Add a compile option (`preserveHTMLComments`) to the template compiler.
+2. A new compile option (`preserveHTMLComments`) in the template compiler; `false` by default.

 Both options will make the compiler invoke a runtime API adding the HTML comments in the component template to the output code that runs in the browser/server.
 Modifications in each environment's renderers will ensure that the comment node/text is present on the resulting HTML.

+#### Invariants

+* When option 1 is present, HTML comments will be enabled regardless of the value of option 2.

+* When option 2 is set to true while compiling a LWC template, HTML comments will be enabled, regardless of the presence of option 1.

 ### Runtime behavior